juanroldan1989/platform/README.md

 Remember to remove it afterward to prevent stale DNS routing.

----

 ### 5. (WIP) Storage

 - How could I provision and manage storage solutions for my multi-cluster platform ?
-- What are the solutions to implement? (local setup / cloud solution: CIVO)
+- What are the solutions to implement? (local setup / cloud solution: CIVO, Vultr)
+- Define a sample application that relies on database (e.g.: `Ghost` blog).

 ### 6. (WIP) Failover solutions

-- I'd like to define 2 clusters running `workload` applications
+- I'd like to define 2 clusters in different cloud providers running `workload` applications.
-- Have traffic being load-balanced between these 2 clusters
+- Have traffic being load-balanced between these 2 clusters.
-- Then shutdown 1 cluster and see how traffic is re-routed 100% to the other cluster
+- Then shutdown 1 cluster and see how traffic is re-routed 100% to the other cluster in real time.
 - Then provision back again the cluster and see how traffic is re-routed back to 50/50 between `workload` clusters.
+- Include scenarios to handle applications that rely on databases (e.g.: `Ghost` blog) and provide solution around DB backups and restore.

 ### 7. (WIP) Costs